-NSW Police have arrested and charged a 17-year-old male with the the robbery and assault of a gay man during Mardi Gras weekend, one of a string of robberies he allegedly committed just hours before the parade.
+NSW Police arrested and charged a 17-year-old male with the robbery and assault of a gay man during Mardi Gras weekend.
+Police allege he committed a string of robberies just hours before the parade.

-Nicholas Bucknell, 29, told triple j’s Hack he was ambushed, attacked and robbed by a group of young men in the Redfern area in the early hours of Saturday morning and was unable to march in the parade because of his injuries.
+The 29-year-old victim told triple j’s Hack a group of young men ambushed, attacked and robbed him in the Redfern area in the early hours of Saturday morning.
+His injuries then prevented him marching in the parade.

-“I was trying to catch an Uber… but I couldn’t get one so I thought I’d walk up to the main street and that’s when the attack happened,” he said.
+“I was trying to catch an Uber… but I couldn’t get one so I thought I’d walk up to the main street and that’s when the attack happened.

-He said the attackers demanded he hand over his phone and wallet but once he had, they then started assaulting him.
+He said the attackers demanded he hand over his phone and wallet.
+However, when he did so, they then assaulted him.

-“I managed to get away two or three times and each time they ran after me, got me back on the ground and started stomping on my head again,” he said.
+“I managed to get away two or three times and each time they ran after me, got me back on the ground and started stomping on my head again.”

 “I was thinking, ‘This is it’, that I was going to die.”

-Melbourne Surge President Cal Hawk and Sydney Stingers Stephen Timbrell wrote on Facebook they were “shocked, saddened, and infuriated” by the violence and wished Bucknell a quick recovery.
+Melbourne Surge President Cal Hawk and Sydney Stingers Stephen Timbrell wrote on Facebook the violence “shocked, saddened, and infuriated” them.
+They also wished the victim a quick recovery.

-NSW Police said on Wednesday the attack was one of a string of aggravated robberies the 17-year-old had been charged with, but they had “no information” the attacks were motivated by homophobia.
+NSW Police said on Wednesday the attack was one of a string of aggravated robberies.
+Despite the timing of the attacks, information did not indicate homophobia was a factor.

-Less than an hour later, a 29-year-old man was approached by four males and allegedly punched, before his bag, containing cash, an iPhone and other personal items were stolen.
+Less than an hour later, the four men approached a 29-year-old man.
+They allegedly punched him before stealing his bag, cash, iPhone and other personal items.

-The man was also taken to Royal Prince Alfred Hospital for treatment to facial injuries, including a broken nose.
+That man also received treatment at the Royal Prince Alfred Hospital for facial injuries.
+His injuries included a broken nose.

-The 17-year-old boy was arrested by police in Surry Hills yesterday afternoon and has been charged with robbery in company (x3).
+Police arrested the 17-year-old boy in Surry Hills yesterday afternoon.
+They charged him with robbery in company (x3).

 “Inquiries continue and police would like to speak to three males who may be able to assist with the inquiries.”

-NSW Assistant Police Commissioner Anthony Crandell told Hack on Tuesday police were reviewing assaults before, during, and after the Mardi Gras parade on Saturday night.
+NSW Assistant Police Commissioner Anthony Crandell spoke to Hack on Tuesday.
+He said police were reviewing assaults before, during, and after the Mardi Gras parade on Saturday night.

-“Where evidence is available of attacks upon members of the LGBTIQ communities motivated by homophobia, all details will be reported to the judiciary for the imposition of sentences that reflect the extent of circumstances,” he said.
+“Where evidence is available of attacks upon members of the LGBTIQ communities motivated by homophobia, all details will be reported to the judiciary for the imposition of sentences that reflect the extent of circumstances.”